Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-sadd.md

 The MONAI Deploy Workload Manager provides the following CLI tools to configure and connect components in the MONAI Deploy platform:

-#### Applications API
+#### Apps Registration API

 - `mwm apps list...`: list all applications registered with the configured orchestration engines.
+- `mwm apps add ...`: register a new application

-#### Data Discovery Rule
+#### Data Filtering Rule

-- `mwm ddr add...`: add a new data discovery ruleset
+- `mwm rules add...`: add a new app discovery ruleset
-- `mwm ddr remove...`: delete an existing data discovery ruleset
+- `mwm rules remove...`: delete an existing app discovery ruleset
-- `mwm ddr update...`: update/replace an existing data discovery ruleset
+- `mwm rules update...`: update/replace an existing app discovery ruleset
-- `mwm ddr list...`: list all installed data discovery ruleset
+- `mwm rules list...`: list all installed app discovery ruleset
-- `mwm ddr connect...`: connect an existing data discovery ruleset to an application
+- `mwm rules connect...`: connect an existing app discovery ruleset to an application
-- `mwm ddr disconnect...`: disconnect an application from a data discovery ruleset
+- `mwm rules disconnect...`: disconnect an application from an app discovery ruleset

 ---